xsynaptic/synaptic-lightroom-presets/readme.md

 7. Eventually I run through and use the pick, unflag ("U"), and reject shortcuts to finalize what photos will be prepared for export, kept around but otherwise left alone, or deleted from disk.
 Prepare for the next step by filtering by flagged photos only.
 8. Metadata time!
 Most people probably don't care about this stuff but I am very OCD about adding titles and location data (using the excellent map module) to finalize the photos I plan to upload.
 Since I go by memory when geotagging photos I find this is easiest immediately after processing (with the images fresh in my mind).
 9. Export all finalized photos in two batches: full-size copies for Flickr and archival purposes and 1920 px copies for Facebook, blogging, and mobile use.
-10. Clean up workspace by deleting all rejected photos from disk (there is a shortcut for this).
+10. Clean up workspace by deleting all rejected photos from disk.

 ## EXAMPLES